copy and paste this google map to your website or blog!

 Why do we call O2 oxygen? - Chemistry Stack Exchange Likewise $\ce {O2}$ is as much oxygen as atomic oxygen is The only complication is that what we habitually think of as oxygen is oxygen as a gas comprised of $\ce {O2}$ molecules Like Humpty Dumpty in Alice in Wonderland, "a word means what [we] choose it to mean" and often we have to add modifiers or alternate terms to avoid ambiguity

 orbitals - What is the origin of the differences between the MO schemes . . .
-This phenomenon is explained by s-p mixing All the elements in the second period before oxygen have the difference in energy between the 2s and 2p orbital small enough, so that s-p mixing (combination) can occur lowering the energy of the σ (2s) and σ* (2s) and increasing the energy of the σ (2p) and σ* (2p) molecular orbitals By moving towards right in a period, the s orbital gets more
+S-p mixing is the primary cause of the difference in the molecular orbitals of nitrogen and oxygen, which is influenced by the initial atomic orbital energies The lighter second period elements (prior to oxygen) have a relatively small difference in energy between the 2s and 2p orbitals This allows sufficient s-p mixing to lower the energy of the σ (2s) and σ* (2s) molecular orbitals, and

 Why is oxygen paramagnetic? - Chemistry Stack Exchange Paramagnetic molecules are molecules that have single electrons When I draw the lewis structure of $\\ce{O2}$, it appears to be a diamagnetic structure What makes it paramagnetic?